Answer the ‘Know Namo’ to win a book autographed by PM Modi

 Narendra Modi turns 70: A look at India's humble prime minister's childhood

 "Do you know someone whose life NaMo impacted?
 Do you think they would want to wish NaMo on his birthday?
-Download NaMo app and upload their video in one click," the the BJP also said.
+Download NaMo app and upload their video in one click," the BJP also said.

 Further the party also said that the App users can enjoy for the first time ever a 360 degree virtual exhibition based on the life of PM Modi.
 The exhibition is titled, " glimpses of Namo's inspiring life."
 It would showcase his journey from Vadnagar, Gujarat to become the PM and a world leader.